noah-art3mis/facsimile/README.md

 1.  set configs in `configs.ts`:

+    -   PALETTE: your palette
+    -   GRADIENT_SIZE: 1 for single color background, 2 for two colors, etc
-    -   CONTRAST_THRESHOLD: value for skipping plates (3 ~ 4.5 should be good)
+    -   CONTRAST_THRESHOLD: plates with lower contrast are skipped (2 ~ 8 recommended)
+        -   for higher gradient sizes (e.g. 3, 4), a lower threshold is recommended
+    -   CSS_FORMAT: if true, generates results in css format
     -   SHUFFLE_PLATES: if true, shuffle plates
-    -   CSS_FORMAT: if true, generates results in css format
-    -   PALETTE: your palette
-    -   GRADIENT_MODE: WIP

 1.  open the client: `npm run dev -- --open`.